 Internal Injuries: Anytime the body is impacted, there is the potential for suffering internal injuries and internal bleeding.

 Broken Bones: The sheer force experienced in a car accident can cause fractured or broken bones throughout the body.
-This frequently happens to legs, arms, ribs, pelvis, and back.
+This sort of wound frequently happens to legs, arms, ribs, pelvis, and back.

 Neck Injuries: Whiplash occurs with the violent whipping of the head, injuring the soft tissue in the neck.
 Such force can also cause disc injury and dislocation.

 Car accidents can also result in various contusions, lacerations, and burns, all of which can cause substantial physical damage.
 As well as physical injuries, some auto accident victims develop post-traumatic stress disorder and emotional distress.

 In Michigan, a no-fault state, your insurance company must provide compensation for medical expenses.
 However, if another’s negligent actions caused the accident, you may have other options available to you.
 Reach out to an experienced personal injury attorney who can review your case and provide legal advice.